percona/k8spg-docs/docs/change-primary.md

         targetInstance: <instance-name>
     ```

-    You can do it with `kubectl patch` command, specifying the name of the instance that you want to act as the new primary.
-For example, let's set the `cluster1-instance1-bmdp` instance as a new primary:
+    You can do it with `kubectl patch` command, specifying the name of the instance that you want to be the new primary.
+For example, let's set the `cluster1-instance1-bmdp` as a new PostgreSQL primary:

     ```{.bash data-prompt="$"}
     $ kubectl -n <namespace> patch pg cluster1 --type=merge --patch '{